 But, only 9% believed that their digital marketing is working.

 The good news is that you can perform your marketing much more efficiently.
 You need to observe the digital landscape intently and adapt to fulfill your audience demands.

-I’ve put together 11 alarming statistics to help you adjust your online marketing strategy for 2016.
+I’ve put together 11 alarming statistics to help you adjust your online marketing strategy for this year.